joemasilotti/masilotti.com/_posts/turbo-ios/2021-02-26-url-routing.md

 ### `replace` visit action

-Instead of pushing a view controller onto the stack, `replace` instead, well, replaces it.
-This gives the impression of the content reloading, or updating to reflect a change.
+Instead of pushing a view controller onto the stack, `replace` instead...well... replaces it.
+This gives the impression of the content reloading or updating to reflect a change.

-One major benefit of this action is dealing with form submissions.
-We can submit a form then replace the form contents with the “show” CRUD action to give the impression of modifying content natively.
+A major benefit is that we can submit a form then replace the form contents with the “show” CRUD action to give the impression of modifying content natively.

 ### `restore` visit action

 We won’t generate `restore` links directly but will need to handle them in the app.
-These are reserved for revisiting content that should already be cached.
-For example, navigating back to a previous page.
+These are reserved for revisiting content that should already be cached - for example, navigating back to a previous page.

 Moving forward, we will handle `restore` actions the same way as `replace` ones.